You are here

 Peter K. Enns

-Peter K. Enns is Associate Professor in the Department of Government, Executive Director of the Roper Center for Public Opinion Research, and Innaugural Co-Director of the Cornell Center for Social Sciences.
+Peter K. Enns is a Professor in the Department of Government, Executive Director of the Roper Center for Public Opinion Research, and Innaugural Co-Director of the Cornell Center for Social Sciences.
 His research focuses on public opinion and political representation, mass incarceration and the legal system, and time series analysis.